ordina-jworks/ordina-jworks.github.io/_posts/2020-07-21-Securing-Applications-Azure-AD.md

 My favourite goto library is [angular-oauth2-oidc](https://github.com/manfredsteyer/angular-oauth2-oidc){:target="_blank" rel="noopener noreferrer"} by Manfred Steyer.
 This is also the one we'll use in this example.

+> Alternatively, you can use the [msal-angular library](https://www.npmjs.com/package/@azure/msal-angular){:target="_blank" rel="noopener noreferrer"} if you are fine with the implicit flow for now.

 ## Example Application: Tour of Heroes